brainstormforce/header-footer-elementor/README.md

 5. Default widgets available with Elementor Header & Footer Builder.

 ## Changelog ##

+### 1.7.0 ###
+- New: Post Info Widget
+- New: Breadcrumbs Widget
+- New: Scroll to Top extension added

 ### 1.6.47 ###
 - Fix: This update addressed a security bug.
 Props to Wordfence for privately reporting it to our team.
 Please make sure you are using the latest version on your website.